 Add personal sources

-The list of websites provided in this script is by no mean exhaustive, so adding your own browsing history will help create a better list.
+Adding your own browsing history will help create a more suited subdomains list.
 Here's reference command for possible sources:

 sqlite3 /etc/pihole-FTL.db "select distinct domain from queries" > /path/to/eulaurarien/subdomains/my-pihole.custom.list

 cp ~/.mozilla/firefox/<your_profile>.default/places.sqlite temp; sqlite3 temp "select distinct rev_host from moz_places" | rev | sed 's|^\.||' > /path/to/eulaurarien/subdomains/my-firefox.custom.list; rm temp